 If you're replacing a lost device or just upgrading to a new one, then just use the recover account button on the first setup screen to restore your account and data.

-Firstly because it’s easy, the Self app gives you a tool for signing in which uses biometrics to mean you don’t need to remember usernames and passwords or go through the hassle of entering codes sent by text or email.
+Firstly because it’s easy: Self gives you a tool for signing in which uses biometrics to mean you don’t need to remember usernames and passwords or go through the hassle of entering codes sent by text or email.

-As Self develops it will also enhance your online experience, giving you control over cookies, the adverts you see (no more being bombarded with ads for that thing you just bought for example) and the interactions you have with brands and sites you use.
-Because Self is more than just a way to log in – it gives you the ability to share just the specific pieces of information that companies or other people need to deliver the services you've agreed to.
+Self is also more than just a way to log in – it gives you the ability to share just the specific pieces of information that companies or other people need to deliver the services you've agreed to.

 Every time you grant access to a piece of your data to a third party, you do so for a purpose that says what they can and can't do with it and how long they can have it for.
 So for example a car hire company might need your address for as long as you have their car, but when you return the car they should delete your address.